 Qualitative indicators reflect people's judgements, opinions, perceptions and attitudes towards a given situation or subject.
 They can include changes in sensitivity, satisfaction, influence, awareness, understanding, attitudes, quality, perception, dialogue, or sense of well-being.
-Most qualitative indicators can be expressed in quantitative (numerical) terms (Proportion of people/ employees/ group expressing a high level of satisfaction with health services).
+Most qualitative indicators can be expressed in quantitative (numerical) terms (Proportion of people/ employees/ group who express high level of satisfaction with..., etc.).